camUrban/PteraSoftware/README.md

 ![MIT License](https://img.shields.io/github/license/camUrban/PteraSoftware?color=blue)
 ![Black Code Style](https://img.shields.io/badge/code%20style-black-black)

-This is Ptera Software: a fast, easy-to-use, and open-source package for analyzing flapping wing flight.
+This is Ptera Software: a fast, easy-to-use, and open-source package for analyzing flapping-wing flight.

 ## Motivation

 In late 2018, I became curious about biological flight.
-To sate this curiosity, I wanted to computationally simulate some flapping wing fliers.
+To sate this curiosity, I wanted to computationally simulate some flapping-wing fliers.
 I quickly realized I had two options:

 1. Spend thousands of dollars on a closed-source CFD program, which would take hours to solve a simple case.
 2. Try to learn someone else's open-source, unsteady solver written in a language I didn't know, and using a framework